beacloudgenius/ntier/terraform/bin/README.md

 ### Steps for the VPN administrator:

 Step 1.
 Establish certificate authority.
-It would be a good idea to map your vpn box with a friendly CNAME like vpn.cloudgeni.us and use that reference.
+It would be a good idea to map your vpn box with a friendly `A record` like `vpn.cloudgeni.us` and use that reference.

     bin/1-ovpn-init